 Regardless of the time, money, and energy we invest in Honduras, we always come away feeling we have received the greater blessing.
 Hardly anything compares to seeing women’s tears of joy or relief either due to a favorable diagnosis, a successful surgery, or just because she knows someone cares.
 Our hearts overflow when a child hugs us as though they will never let go.
 Even in their poverty, the people of Honduras have made us rich.

-Two more trips are planned for this year (2018).
-A Respite team plans to travel to Honduras this July and our next medical trip is scheduled for October 26 to November 2, 2018.
+Our next medical team returns to Honduras from February 22-28, 2019.
+A Respite team plans to travel to Honduras this July.
 If God puts this mission on your heart, please let me know.

 If you have an interest in more information about our mission trips, contact Owen Lovejoy at 828-708-3017 or email@example.com